bibleexchange/courses/poetry/en/404_ecclesiastes_chapter-5.md

 #### Vows (v.
 4–7)

 Qohelet continues the idea of being careful with our words by giving advice on making vows to God.
+A vow is a promise that you make before God.
 He said that it is better to not make a vow than to make a vow and break it.
 Jesus went farther with this teaching, and He said that we shouldn't make any vows at all (Matt.
 5:33–37).

 ### Oppression and wealth (v.
 8–17)